 We then follow the path for 7 km as it follows the river to the small village of Wayllabamba at 3,000 meters elevation.
 This means grassy plain in Quechua.
 We will likely spend the night here depending on our progress.

 DAY 2: WAYLLABAMBA TO PACAMAYO (12KM)

 We then follow the path for 3 hours through steep woods and spectacular terrain bringing you to a meadow known as Llulluchapampa at 3,680m.
-It is another 1.5 hour climb to the first and highest pass of the trail, Abra de Huarmihuañusca or Dead Woman’s Pass at 4,200m.
-Once at the top, hikers will have completed the most difficult section of the trail.
+It is another 1.5-hour climb to the first and highest pass of the trail, Abra de Huarmihuañusca or Dead Woman’s Pass at 4,200m.
+Once at the top, hikers will complete the trail’s most challenging section.
 It is downhill from here!

 DAY 3: PACAMAYO TO WIÑAY WAYNA (15KM)

 From Pacamayo, it takes an hour to hike up to the ruins of Runkuracay.
 These small circular ruins occupy overlook the Pacamayo Valley.

 Sayacmarca is another 45-minute hike that will bring you to a second pass: Abra de Runkuracay at 4,000m.
 The descent down the steps from the pass is steep.
 This section is spectacular as the trail crosses high stone cliffs and past deep ravines.
 After about one hour from the second pass, you’ll arrive at Sayacmarca following a grand Incan stone staircase.